-- o Always ride with another person and be sure to tell someone where you are going and what time you expect to be back. - o Take mental pictures of the trail to help with your return. - Use an app with GPS on your phone to track your ride. - o Stay on designated/marked trails. - o For multi-use trails, stay on trails that are marked for horses. - o Ride slowly through muddy and rocky trails. - Cross rivers, creeks, and wetlands in designated areas (crossing may be slippery for shod horses, consider using borium on your shoes if trail riding is something you will do often) - Never ride off and leave another rider behind.
+- Safety on the Trail - Always ride with another person and be sure to tell someone where you are going and what time you expect to be back. - Take mental pictures of the trail to help with your return. - Use an app with GPS on your phone to track your ride. - Stay on designated/marked trails. - For multi-use trails, stay on trails that are marked for horses. - Ride slowly through muddy and rocky trails. - Cross rivers, creeks, and wetlands in designated areas (crossing may be slippery for shod horses, consider using borium on your shoes if trail riding is something you will do often) - Never ride off and leave another rider behind.
 Horses can become extremely anxious and agitated if left behind, making the situation unsafe.
-Stay together as a group. - o Ride at the same level as the most inexperienced rider in your group - Anytime the group decides to speed up, they need to ask every member of the group if it's OK to go faster, so everyone can be at the same pace together, to prevent horses feeling they are being left behind. - o Keep horses at least one horse length apart at all times. - When riding uphill, lean forward, when riding downhill, lean back.
-This will help your horse balance himself as he navigates the terrain. - o Never allow horses to touch noses with each other. - o If a rider needs to stop, the whole group should stop. - Young horses or those that are new to trails can learn from seasoned trail horses.
-Surround the novice horse with two or three seasoned horses when dealing with a challenging situation, such as crossing water, or going through a muddy area. - De aware that how a horse perceives other trail users is a safety concern.
+Stay together as a group. - Ride at the same level as the most inexperienced rider in your group - Anytime the group decides to speed up, they need to ask every member of the group if it's OK to go faster, so everyone can be at the same pace together, to prevent horses feeling they are being left behind. - Keep horses at least one horse length apart at all times. - When riding uphill, lean forward, when riding downhill, lean back.
+This will help your horse balance himself as he navigates the terrain. - $\circ$ Never allow horses to touch noses with each other. - If a rider needs to stop, the whole group should stop. - Young horses or those that are new to trails can learn from seasoned trail horses.
+Surround the novice horse with two or three seasoned horses when dealing with a challenging situation, such as crossing water, or going through a muddy area. - Be aware that how a horse perceives other trail users is a safety concern.
 This is especially important for multi-use trails.
 Horses may not recognize that a hiker with a large backpack, floppy hat, or a fishing rod is a "person", and they can see bicycles and strollers as dangerous objects.
-Initiate a conversation with others using the trail to keep your horse at ease and help him recognize them as another person. - Be aware of other riders who may be having trouble controlling their horse and give them space. - o IF YOU SHOULD FIND YOURSELF IN A SITUATION WHERE YOU FEEL THAT YOU ARE LOST, CONTACT EMERGENCY MANAGEMENT (IF YOU HAVE SERVICE) AND STAY WHERE YOU ARE.
-SEARCH CREWS WILL BE ABLE TO FIND YOU MORE EASILY IF YOU STAY PUT.
+Initiate a conversation with others using the trail to keep your horse at ease and help him recognize them as another person. - Be aware of other riders who may be having trouble controlling their horse and give them space. - IF YOU SHOULD FIND YOURSELF IN A SITUATION WHERE YOU FEEL THAT YOU ARE LOST, CONTACT EMERGENCY MANAGEMENT (IF YOU HAVE SERVICE) AND STAY WHERE YOU ARE.
+SEARCH CREWS WILL BE ABLE TO FIND YOU MORE EASILY IF YOU STAY PUT. - Trail Etiquette - Only ride on public lands (unless you have permission on private land). - If you stop for lunch, make sure your horse is resting in a place that is safe for both the horse and other trail users.
+Stay with your horse and be considerate of other trail users.